Chapter 3:

 Kenji grabbed the USB from Aika’s hand and stuck it into his computer.
 He opened a program and pulled up a waveform, clicking and letting the audio loop.

-The same strange distortion screeched from the speakers.
+The same ear piercing distortion from the speakers.

 He started clicking through spectrograms, scrubbing the audio back and forth.
-A thoughtful hum escaped him as he rubbed his chin like he was stroking an invisible beard.
+A thoughtful 'hmm' escaped him as he rubbed his chin like he was stroking an invisible beard.

-“You see, a pattern like that usually means something’s syncing in the background.
-Those spikes?
-They’re too rhythmic to be random.
-Either the recorder’s internal clock was drifting and recalibrating... or it was something external.”
+“...A pattern like that usually means something’s syncing in the background.
+Either the recorder’s internal clock was drifting and recalibrating, or it was caused by something external.”

 “Eh, not hacked-hacked.
 More like hijacked.
 Imagine you’re trying to tune your guitar, but someone’s de-tuning it every time you blink.
 The strings sound right… until you play them.”